mobile-router/mobile-router.js-demo/README.md

 # mobile-router.js-demo

-This is an easy mobile web app demo of [mobile-router.js](https://github.com/dolymood/mobile-router.js).
+This is a simple mobile web app demo of [mobile-router.js](https://github.com/dolymood/mobile-router.js).

 ## How can i see it?